endurodave/AsyncMulticastDelegateModern/README.md

 5. <code>&AlarmSub::MemberAlarmCb</code> - the subscriber callback member function.
 6. <code>workerThread1</code> - the thread the callback will be invoked on.
 Adding a thread argument changes the callback type from synchronous to asynchronous.

-<p>Create a function conforming to the delegate signature.
-Insert a callable functions into the delegate container.</p>
+Create a function conforming to the delegate signature.
+Insert a callable functions into the delegate container.

 ```cpp
 class AlarmSub